adampodolak/DoseTracker/README.md

 # DoseTracker
 Dose Tracker:

-A web application that is used to tracker your medicine and send you SMS text messages as a reminder.
+A web application used to track your medicine and send users SMS text messages as a reminder.